 Car seats are not required for your tadpoles when traveling by these methods.
 The main train station in Los Angeles, servicing Amtrak and Metrolink, is Union Station, located across from the historic Olvera Street.
 You can catch trains down to Anaheim (near Disneyland), other cities in Orange County (some stops are literally at the beach) and even San Diego.
 Taking the train will take about the same amount of time as driving, but it can be more relaxing.
-There is also a subway system, the Los Angeles Metro Rail, which connects with the Metro bus line and Metrolink commuter line to get you to areas around the city such as the Civic Center, Hollywood and Santa Monica.
+There is also a subway system, the Los Angeles Metro Rail.
+It's not as vast as subway systems in other cities such as New York.
+But it connects with the Metro bus line and Metrolink commuter line to get you to some areas around the city such as the Civic Center, Hollywood and Santa Monica.
 Just be sure to check the schedule, including for your return trip, before hopping on a train.

 Los Angeles Area Airports

-Los Angeles’ main and largest airport is LAX, although many people fly into the smaller Long Beach (LGB) or Orange County John Wayne (SNA) airports.
+Los Angeles’ main and largest airport is LAX, although many people fly into the smaller Long Beach (LGB), Orange County John Wayne (SNA) of Hollywood Burbank (BUR) airports.
 Orange County is the closest airport to Disneyland, with Long Beach being the next closest.
 If you are not renting a car and do not have a ride service picking you up, here’s a look at some airport transportation options:

 LAX FlyAway Bus

-When you land at LAX or Orange County airports and are heading straight to Disneyland, you can take the Disneyland Resort Express to the Disneyland Resort.
+When you land at LAX or Orange County airports, you can take Karmel Shuttle to a number of popular destinations, including the Disneyland Resort.
 (Did we mention we have discounts?)
 If you are not planning to explore outside of the resort area, this is a way to get by without a car.
-You do not need to use car seats on the Disneyland Resort Express bus.
-Kids 2 and under are free, and there are discounts for children ages 3 to 11.
 You can always rent cars in Anaheim if you do decide to sightsee outside of Disneyland or want to visit other areas after you have had your fun with the Big Cheese, Mickey Mouse.

 Read Up Before Visiting Los Angeles with Kids